DUI and Criminal Law Specialists

 Arizona tourism has grown substantially in recent years.
 Whether you are talking about people from the north coming to get away from the cold or visitors who come here to enjoy our increasingly plentiful year-round recreational activities at other times of the year, Arizona has come into its own as a tourist destination.
 With the increased number of visitors, however, comes the increased chance that some of them will find themselves on the wrong end of Arizona’s notoriously strict DUI laws.

 Being arrested in your own hometown is frightening enough.
 Finding yourself behind bars while you are away on vacation is a completely different matter altogether.
-If you have been arrested for DUI while visiting Arizona, your first call should be to a qualified criminal defense lawyer who has the ability to protect your interests and resolve the matter in the least stressful manner possible.
+If you have been arrested for DUI while visiting Arizona, your first call should be to a qualified criminal defense lawyer who can protect your interests and resolve the matter in the least stressful manner possible.
 At Rosenstein Law Group, our DUI defense attorneys represent out-of-state clients from across the United States in Arizona drunk driving cases.

 What To Do After A DUI Arrest